buildingSMART/IFC4.3.x-development/docs/properties/h/HeightAboveMainDeck.md

 HeightAboveMainDeck
 ===================

-Height of the fairlead above the main deck of the vessel
+Height of the fairlead above the main deck of the vessel.